-2. Who does the shipping, the seller or shop.shipcomet.com?
+3. Who does the shipping, the seller or shop.shipcomet.com?

 – As a seller, you will be in full control of the appointment of your courier company.
 As such, the shipping charges you set will be added on as a cost to your buyers.

-6. You ( The Seller ) are solely responsible for determining, collecting, withholding, reporting, and remitting all applicable taxes, duties, fees and additional charges for sales relating to your transactions.
+7. The Seller is entirely responsible for identifying, collecting, withholding, reporting, and paying all relevant taxes, duties, fees, and extra charges associated with your transactions.

-7. Offers to sell and sales of the following are prohibited:
+9. Offers to sell and sales of the following are prohibited:

-Illegal products or services #
+Illegal products or services

 • Policy: Businesses may not transact in the operations or exchange of illegal products or services.

-Drugs, whether prescription, recreational, or otherwise #
+Drugs, whether prescription, recreational, or otherwise

 Policy: Businesses may not transact in the sale of illegal, prescription, or recreational drugs.
 Manufacturers and healthcare services who do not engage in direct sale are allowed.